 What is IntelePeer doing for STIR/SHAKEN and to combat fraud?

-IntelePeer is actively implementing STIR/SHAKEN and will apply it to all traffic originating from SIP trunks or Atmosphere® CPaaS (SmartFlows and Engage).
+IntelePeer is actively implementing STIR/SHAKEN and will apply it to all traffic originating from SIP trunks or Atmosphere CPaaS (SmartFlows and Engage).
+IntelePeer has received its STIR/SHAKEN SPC token from the Secure Telephone Identity Policy Administrator (STI-PA), which is granted to service providers who qualify under the policy to participate in the STIR/SHAKEN ecosystem.
+We are listed as an Authorized Service Provider on the STI-PA’s website.
 We are on track to comply with the FCC’s deadline of June 30, 2021.
-Our customers will not need to make any changes to their equipment as this is our responsibility as a service provider.
+Most customers will not need to make any changes to their equipment.
+In the rare case that you aren’t populating your numbers in a way that adheres to certain requirements, one of our engineers will contact you to address it.

 As a trusted communications provider to enterprises, IntelePeer has zero tolerance for unlawful robocalls and has implemented multiple processes to prevent and address fraud on our network.
 We collaborate with industry regulators and the Industry Traceback Group (ITG) to be a part of the solution against scams.